 I am guessing that the stain is coming from the fill – maybe iron in the red clay?
 I have heard that we might be able to treat the lake to precipitate the staining agent.

-A: I’m not an expert on this but members of the Georgia Lakes Society:
+A: I’m not an expert on this but here are some folks who are:

 Check this list of pond consultants.